telerik/teststudio-docs/docs/advanced-topics/build-server/docker-container-testing.md

 ![Optional settings][3]

 4.&nbsp; Copy the .msi installers of <a href="https://www.telerik.com/account/product-download?product=TESTSTUDIORUNTIME" target="_blank">Test Studio Run-Time</a> and <a href="https://chromeenterprise.google/browser/download/#windows-tab" target="_blank">Chrome Enterprise</a> in the **Host Path** folder.
-They will become available in the **Container Path** in the Docker container and are ready to be installed.
+They become available in the **Container Path** in the Docker container and are ready to be installed.
 Open the Command Line Interface (CLI) of the container and navigate to the **Container Path** folder.

 ![Open CLI][4]

 __Install both Test Studio Run-Time and Chrome browser enterprise edition in passive mode__, because there is no UI in the container and active installation can not complete.
-You can use the following command, but make sure that each installer is finished without errors before you proceed with the next.
+You can use the following command, but make sure that each installer is finished without errors before you proceed with the next one.

 ```
 msiexec.exe /i msiInstallerFileName.msi /passive /le c:\tools\errorLogForThisInstaller.txt